paulmmay/methods.paulmay.org/_posts/2013-01-09-round-buoy-triathlon.md

 layout: method
 categories: [methods]
 tags: [triathlon, swimming]
 description: During the swim phase of a triathlon you will usually have to go around a number of buoys that mark out the swim course.
-In this method I describe the most comfortable way to round a buoy while maintaining some momentum.
+In this method I describe the most comfortable way to round a buoy while maintaining momentum.
 date: 19-01-2013
 ---
 ### The Wrong Way